8483/notes/topics/linux/vim.md

 :h <command>      # Manual
 :set <option>     # Set an option
 :colorscheme      # Pick a colorscheme

+:g/               # Run an operation on every line that matches a pattern :g/var/d          # Delete all lines containing "var".
 ```

 Commands can be executed over selections with `!`.